ITensor/ITensors.jl/README.md

-ITensor is a library for rapid development of correct and efficient tensor network algorithms.
+ITensor is a library rapidly developing correct and efficient tensor network algorithms.

-An ITensor is way of representing a tensor such that its interface and operations are independent of its memory layout.
-Each Index of an ITensor is itself an object and copies of the same Index 'recognize' each other (compare equal to each other).
+An ITensor is a tensor whose interface is independent of its memory layout.
+ITensor indices are objects which carry extra information and which 'recognize' each other (compare equal to each other).

-In addition to being an efficient tensor library, ITensor provides composable algorithms for optimizing and transforming tensor networks.
+The ITensor library also includes many composable algorithms for optimizing and transforming tensor networks, such as operations on matrix product state and matrix product operators, and the DMRG algorithm.